overhangio/tutor/README.md

 ### "Running migrations...
 Killed!"

 The LMS and CMS containers require at least 4 GB RAM, in particular to run the Open edX SQL migrations.
 On Docker for Mac, by default, containers are allocated at most 2 GB of RAM.
 On Mac OS, if the `make all` command dies after displaying "Running migrations", you most probably need to increase the allocated RAM.
 [Follow these instructions from the official Docker documentation](https://docs.docker.com/docker-for-mac/#advanced).

+### `Build failed running pavelib.servers.lms: Subprocess return code: 1`

+    python manage.py lms --settings=development print_setting STATIC_ROOT 2>/dev/null
+    ...
+    Build failed running pavelib.servers.lms: Subprocess return code: 1`"

+This might occur when you run a `paver` command. `/dev/null` eats the actual error, so you will have to run the command manually.
+Run `make lms` (or `make cms`) to open a bash session and then:

+    python manage.py lms --settings=development print_setting STATIC_ROOT

+Of course, you should replace `development` with your own settings.
+The error produced should help you better understand what is happening.

+### `ValueError: Unable to configure handler 'local'`

+    ValueError: Unable to configure handler 'local': [Errno 2] No such file or directory

+This will occur if you try to run a development environment without patching the LOGGING configuration, as indicated in the [development](#for-developers) section above.
+Maybe you correctly patched the development settings, but they are not taken into account?
+For instance, you might have correctly defined the `EDX_PLATFORM_SETTINGS` environment variable, but `paver` uses the `devstack` settings (which does not patch the LOGGING variable).
+This is because calling `paver lms --settings=development` or `paver cms --settings=development` ignores the `--settings` argument.
+Yes, it might be considered an edx-platform bug...
+Instead, you should run the `update_assets` and `runserver` commands, as explained above.

+### "`TypeError: get_logger_config() got an unexpected keyword argument 'debug'`"

+This might occur when you try to run the latest version of `edx-platform`, and not a version close to `gingko.master`.
+It is no longer necessary to patch the `LOGGING` configuration in the latest `edx-platform` releases, as indicated in the [development](#for-developers) section above, so you should remove the call to `get_logger_config` altogether from your development settings.

 ## Disclaimers & Warnings